zestic/communication-component/README.md

 ## Database Migrations

-This component uses Phinx for database migrations.
+This component uses Phinx for database migrations with a YAML configuration file (`phinx.yml`).
 The migrations are located in the `db/migrations` directory.

 ### Running Migrations